Hawaii Helicopter and Airplane Crashes

 Get Help From a Leader in Aviation Law

 Baum Hedlund Aristei & Goldman is recognized as an industry leader in aviation crash litigation.
-Based in Los Angeles, we represent clients throughout the U.S., and around the world.
-We have handled multiple helicopter or small plane crashes in Hawaii since 1989, and we have continued to take on some of the most challenging, high-stakes aviation accident and inflight injury cases nationwide.
+We represent clients throughout the U.S. and around the world.
+We have handled multiple helicopter or small plane crashes in Hawaii since 1989, and we have continued to take on some of the most challenging, high-stakes aviation accident and in-flight injury cases nationwide.

 - Hawaii Helicopters, Inc